paulhuggett/icubaby/SECURITY.md

 ## Reporting a Vulnerability

-Vulnerabilities in peejay are taken seriously.
+Vulnerabilities in icubaby are taken seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 To report a security issue, please use the GitHub Security Advisory "[Report a Vulnerability](https://github.com/paulhuggett/icubaby)" tab.